Scenic Eclipse 8

-Te Puna Umanga Venture Taranaki, the regional development agency, welcome the results of the Value of Cruise Tourism Economic Assessment for Cruise Tourism in New Zealand, 2023-24, the first detailed analysis of the economic impact of cruise tourism on New Zealand’s regions, including Taranaki.
+The Value of Cruise Tourism Economic Assessment for Cruise Tourism in New Zealand, 2023-24, provided the first detailed analysis of the economic impact of cruise tourism on New Zealand’s regions, including Taranaki.

-Jointly commissioned by the Cruise Lines International Association (CLIA) and New Zealand Cruise Association (NZCA) and produced by AEC Group, this report highlights the growth potential for cruise tourism in regional New Zealand, underscoring the value of the sector to local economies.
+Jointly commissioned by the Cruise Lines International Association (CLIA) and New Zealand Cruise Association (NZCA) and produced by AEC Group, the report highlighted the growth potential for cruise tourism in regional New Zealand, underscoring the value of the sector to local economies.

 Taranaki welcomed seven cruise ships in the 2023-24 season, bringing 6,669 passenger visit days and 1,736 crew members to the region.
 According to the report, this activity generated an additional $2.2 million of value for the Taranaki economy through direct, indirect, and induced impacts, with cruise passengers spending an average of $116.25 per day and crew members spending $47.54 per day on local goods and services.